 3. Improper Expense Allocation

-4. Capitalizing Expenses
+4. Capitalizing Monthly Expenses

 5. Poor Receivable Collection Process